 Lavender has been used medicinally for centuries and is known to be both anti-inflammatory and anti-septic.

 Together these are both safe, natural, edible ingredients.
-If your baby swallows any of the water, it should not cause any side affects.
+If your baby swallows any of the water, it should not cause any side effects.

 Time needed: 10 minutes.